 All majors are encouraged to participate in an undergraduate research experience under the guidance of a faculty member either in a 10-week summer program or during the academic year.

 The Bachelor of Arts degree provides cadets with an opportunity to pursue other interests in preparation for a career of their choosing while providing a solid foundation in the basic areas of chemistry.
 This degree requires cadets to choose another focus area outside of chemistry and complete either a minor, concentration or certification.
-Faculty members work closely with Bachelor of Arts majors to design a program that best meets the cadets' career goals.
-Career choices may correspond to the following focus areas:
+Faculty members will work closely with B.A. majors to design a program that best meets the cadets’ career goals.
+Career choices could correspond to the following focus areas:

 Degrees and Programs